-The music world recently suffered another significant loss, when legendary producer Rick Hall passed away just weeks shy of his 86th birthday.
+The music world suffered a significant loss when legendary producer Rick Hall passed away just weeks shy of his 86th birthday.
 As the founder and producer/engineer of FAME Studios in Muscle Shoals, Alabama, Hall was the architect of some of the most important American popular music ever created.
 The classic recordings he presided over at FAME by artists including Wilson Pickett, Aretha Franklin, and Percy Sledge have an unmistakable sound: gritty and soulful, rich and thick as Alabama soil.
 But Rick Hall was more than a great music producer: his determination and tenacity in the face of profound personal and professional hardships, coupled with a radical spirit and unwavering desire for excellence, made him a true American master.

 Rick Hall grew up dirt-poor in rural Alabama.
 His mother abandoned the family shortly after his younger brother died in a freak accident.
 For Rick, music was his solace and salvation, and his early career was spent gigging with local bands.
 But tragedy struck again, not once but twice: his first wife and his father were both killed within weeks of each other, sending Hall into a downward spiral of drink and depression.
 Eventually, Hall found the inner strength to turn his pain into inspiration, and was determined to come back to the music business bigger and better than ever.